tugcekonuklar/msc-computer-science-notes/advance-programming/Week-1.md

         print("there is a problem")
 ```

+# Data Structure

+* Python provides a number of built-in data structures.
+* Sequence types include range, lists and tuples and more complex types are dictionaries and sets.

 # TODO:

 * McKinney W. (2017) Python for Data Analysis.
 2nd Ed.
 O'Reilly Media - Chapter 2